runningbird2/fabric-bungee-forwarding/README.md

 1) Remove any other forwarding mods from the backend (`mods/`), e.g. FabricProxy-Lite.
 2) Drop the latest `fabric-bungee-forwarding-<mod>+<mc>.jar` into the backend `mods/` folder.
 3) Proxy: enable legacy/“bungeecord” forwarding (Velocity: `player-info-forwarding-mode = legacy`; Bungee/Waterfall: standard IP forwarding).
-4) Backend: run in offline mode with `bungeecord: true` (or equivalent), then restart.
-5) Connect through the proxy; direct connections will be rejected unless they include forwarding data.
+4) Connect through the proxy; direct connections will be rejected unless they include forwarding data.

 No config file is required.
 Keep one forwarding mod per backend to avoid conflicts.